 The Earth’s rotation is slowing.
 This is happening at a rate of 17 milliseconds every few centuries.
 So the deceleration is imperceptible.

 Compared to its size, the Earth has the largest natural satellite (the Moon) in the Milky Way.

-17. Are We the Centre of It All?
+17. Are we the center of it all?

-People once thought that the Earth was the centre of the universe.
+People once thought that the Earth was the center of the universe.
 This perception was informed by the way the heavenly bodies appeared to move when observed from the Earth’s surface.

 Do you know any interesting or fun facts about Earth?
 Share them in the comments below!